 I am saddened to say that Companion George Sellars, the Most Puissant General Grand Master of the General Grand Council of Cryptic Masons International passed away this last Sunday; he was 74-years old.

-For those who knew him or knew of him, had probably heard of his failing health due to cancer.
+For those who knew him or knew of him, they had probably heard of his failing health due to cancer.
 I never knew personally, but Dave Grindle, the General Grand Recorder, was friends and spoke of him fondly.
 My thoughts and prayers are with all of those who were touched by this man and Mason.

-Companion George as born and raised in the State of Michigan where he earned a BA in Biology, History, and Business; and took postgraduate study in Engineering, Economics, and Management.
+Companion George was born and raised in the State of Michigan where he earned a BA in Biology, History, and Business; and took postgraduate study in Engineering, Economics, and Management.
 He served in both the Army and the Navy, worked for 34-years for a Public Utility Company, and for 15-years as Owner of a Construction and Consulting Firm.

 He was married to his wife Brenda for nearly 50-years.
 Together they had two children, Anne and Paul.